kalaiarasut/Flight-booking/README.md

 Aeroflow Flight Booking is a responsive web project that allows users to explore and book flights to various destinations.
 The website features:

-- Modern, mobile-friendly design using HTML and CSS
+- Modern, friendly design using HTML and CSS
 - Multiple pages: Home, Flights, Booking, About Us, Contact, Privacy Policy, and Terms of Use
 - Visual galleries for flight models and airports
 - Easy navigation with a Bootstrap-based navbar